Fon Wireless

 Fon started out by building its Wi-Fi network through devices called "foneras".
 Members, whom the company called "Foneros", agreed to share a part of their bandwidth as a Wi-Fi signal, so that they could connect to other members' hotspots.

 As the company evolved, it shifted its focus to working with mobile operators and telecommunication providers, and expanded from deploying residential Wi-Fi to providing access and technology to carriers and service providers.
-Fon claims to operate a network of over 20,000,000 WiFi hotspots.
+Fon claims to operate a network of over 20 million WiFi hotspots.

+In April 2021, Fon was acquired by Agile Content, a provider of over-the-top media services from Barcelona.